 Also have corresponding plant tags or markers to keep with your dahlias as they grow.
 I attach mine to the support stakes.
 For extra insurance you can also bury a plastic name tag with the tuber and retrieve it in fall.

 Start dahlia tubers indoors 4 to 6 weeks before last frost or wait until the risk of frost has passed and plant directly outdoors.
 The longer it takes to flower (check your plant tag), the earlier you can start it.

 The advantage to starting your tubers indoors is you get a jump start on the growing season and may see flowers up to a month earlier than you would if you planted directly outdoors later.

-Approximately 4 to 6 weeks before last frost, plant your tubers in sterile potting mix in the largest containers you can manage.
+Approximately 4 to 6 weeks before last frost, plant your tubers in fresh potting mix in the largest containers you can manage.
 Start the ones that take longest to flower the earliest.

 Choose a container large enough for the tuber to fit laying flat and deep enough to be able to plant it 6-inches deep.
 If I have room, I use larger pots and may continue container growing outdoors as well.

 If your plant tag has other instructions, follow those ones.

 After planting, provide full sunlight (at least 6 total hours of direct sun per day) or place 6-inches below grow lights and water sparingly—but never let it dry out.
 To start growing, there must be moisture in the potting mix.